-CATAAlliance is currently leading a project on “ Cybersecurity in an Industry 4.0 Environment,” a comprehensive study, including essential infrastructures, a survey of small and medium enterprises and of public utilities, one-on-one interviews, a mid-project round-table and a final workshop with all major stakeholders.
+CATAAlliance is leading a project on “ Cybersecurity in an Industry 4.0 Environment,” a comprehensive study that includes essential infrastructures, a survey of small and medium enterprises and of public utilities, one-on-one interviews with thought leaders, a mid-project round-table, and a final workshop with major stakeholders.

-Our expected outcome and role is the identification of best cybersecurity practices and to facilitate their transfer to small and medium sized enterprises.
+Our expected outcome is the identification of best cybersecurity practices and the facilitation of their adoption to all business sectors, ranging from SMEs to large scale organizations.

 Interested parties have two ways of participating: